novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 result is a 16 x 1 matrix

 where:
-    - "f`" is a derrivative to activation function on the current layer.
+    - "f`" is a derivative to activation function on the current layer.
     - "z" is current layer activation.
     - "multiply" is Hadamard product, a.k.a. element-wise multiplication.
       Note: it is not the same as dot product.